mojowen/gfTable/readme.md

 Go Fight Table
 ===

 gfTable is a flexible table binding built on Knockout JS and jQuery.
+Originally built for use in @mojowen/go-fight-win but can operate in any project you want a flexible table system.

 To use it: